elastic/azure-marketplace/README.md

     </td><td><code>""</code></td></tr>

   <tr><td>appGatewayEsHttpCertPublicKey</td><td>securestring</td>
     <td>The Base-64 encoded public key (.cer) for the certificate used to secure the HTTP layer of Elasticsearch.
 Used by the Application Gateway to whitelist certificates used by the backend pool.
-Required if using <code>esHttpCertBlob</code> to secure the HTTP layer of Elasticsearch and selecting <code>gateway</code> for load balancing. <strong>X-Pack plugin must be installed</strong>
+Required when using <code>esHttpCertBlob</code> to secure the HTTP layer of Elasticsearch and selecting <code>gateway</code> for load balancing. <strong>X-Pack plugin must be installed</strong>
     </td><td><code>""</code></td></tr>

    <tr><td>appGatewayWafStatus</td><td>string</td>